-Coworking is a proven way to improve the productivity, but it also opens your world to huge opportunities in terms of networking.
-Most people have the tendency of building a network through proximity – they connect with people in their own office, and perhaps some other experts in the industry over a certain period of time.
-As a result, they end up surrounded with a network limited to their profession only.
+Coworking is a proven way to improve productivity, but it also opens your world to huge opportunities in terms of networking.
+Most people have the tendency to build a network through proximity – they connect with people in their own office, and perhaps some other experts in the industry, over a certain period of time.
+As a result, they end up surrounded by a network of people that’s limited to their profession.

-While this is beneficial for the career options at the moment, having a broader network is the true right step to take when it comes to networking.
-Fortunately, coworking allows you to broaden your narrow network, giving you the opportunity to meet competitors, collaborators, business partners, other prospective employees, and whatnot.
+While this is beneficial for your current career, having a broader network is the best step to take when it comes to ideal networking.
+Fortunately, coworking allows you to broaden your narrow network, giving you the opportunity to meet competitors, collaborators, business partners, and even prospective employees.

-Without doubt, Dan has pointed out to the biggest disadvantage of having a narrow network.
-In addition to this, people who are not open to diverse points of view, perspectives and industries, fail to develop culturally and bring something new to their everyday thinking.
+Without a doubt, Benson has underlined the greatest disadvantage of having a narrow network.
+In addition, people who are not open to diverse points of view, perspectives, and industries fail to develop culturally..

-You already worked on your network for years, and have some inventory of 5, 10, maybe even 20 people you spend most of your time with.
-This is your inner network circle and at the same time, the people you can find easiest.
+You’ve already worked on growing your network for years and have an inventory of five, 10, or maybe even 20 people that you spend most of your time with.
+This is your inner circle.

-In most cases, 80% of the people in one person’s network are in the same line as him or her.
-If this is your case, too, it is time to identify those remaining 20% and start working on your existing network.
-Reach out to the people you don’t usually associate much with, and make your connection with them stronger.
+In most cases, 80% of the people in your network will be from the same line of work as you.
+If this is the case, it’s time to identify those remaining 20% and start working on building out your existing network.
+Reach out to people who you don’t usually associate with, and make your connection with them stronger.

-This will probably lead to meeting new people through your existing connections, and widen your network after a certain period of time.
+This will probably lead to meeting new people through your existing connections, widening your network after a certain period of time.

 2. Take Matters into Your Own Hands

-You cannot expect to decide ‘I want to widen my network’, and have people come to you to build new relationships.
-Coworking requires activities and inventive ideas, so use your imagination to achieve your goals.
+You cannot expect widen your network by waiting for other people to come to you.
+Coworking requires activities and inventive ideas, so use your imagination to also achieve your networking goals.

 There are many ways to use coworking for networking.
-Sign up to existing events and chat to the attendees.
-If there are none, host an event that gathers people of related, yet different industries to meet new people.
-Offer trades with people where you will swap experiences and skills to assist each others.
+Sign up for coworking space events and chat to the attendees.
+If there are none, host an event that gathers people of related yet different industries.
+Offer skill trades with people, where you swap experiences to assist each other.

 Once you start doing this, you will learn that there are many people interested in widening their own network.